mirage/capnp-rpc/README.md

 This version of the protocol adds a `heartbeat` method.
 Instead of returning the text directly, it will send it to a callback at regular intervals.

-Run `capnp compile` again to update the generated files (if you're using the jbuild file then this will happen automatically and you should delete the generated `echo_api.ml` and `echo_api.mli` files from the source directory instead).

 The new `heartbeat_impl` method looks like this: